AdaCore/learn/content/courses/Guidelines_for_Safe_and_Secure_Ada_SPARK/chapters/guidelines/robust_programming_practice/rpp09_use_precondition_and_postcondition_contracts.rst

 Description
 +++++++++++++

-Subprograms should declare Pre and/or Post contracts.
-Developers should consider specifying the Global contract as well, when the default does not apply.
+Subprograms should declare :ada:`Pre` and/or :ada:`Post` contracts.
+Developers should
+consider specifying the Global contract as well, when the default does not apply.